 Looking for an easy-peasy way to replace the existing monotonous sky from your photo?
-It can be a landscape picture, dawn picture, or even twilight visual, you can replace any of them with the befitting sky photo.
-You may be wondering what can be reasons to replace sky from a photograph.
+It can be a landscape picture, a dawn picture, or even a twilight visual, you can replace any of them with a befitting sky photo.
+You may be wondering what can be reasons to replace the sky from a photograph.

 All you have to have is a little bit of curiosity for Photoshop.
 Don’t worry if you are a beginner as we will show you a super easy technique to swap your existing unwanted sky picture with an appropriate one.